tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/session-notes/interlude-preparations-for-limbo.md

 ## Knowledge from *Contact Other Plane*

-The party asks a number of questions of extraplanar powers, include several for [Rai](<../../../people/pcs/great-war/rai.md>) himself, as well as follow up questions for the [Gods and Religions/Gods/Tanshi/Tanshi](<../../../gods-and-religions/gods/tanshi/tanshi.md>).
+The party asks a number of questions of extraplanar powers, include several for [Rai](<../../../people/pcs/great-war/rai.md>) himself, as well as follow up questions for the [Tanshi](<../../../gods-and-religions/gods/tanshi/tanshi.md>).
 ### Questions to Rai
 *Are the monks of the Awakened Soul alive?* **Answer: in a sense** *Are they near you?* **Answer: yes**